zifanzhou1024/LampCrusher2/REPORT.md

 ## Introduction

 Lamp Crusher 2 is an interactive WebGL game inspired by the iconic Pixar lamp.
 In this project, players control a lamp that crushes falling letters in a dynamic, stylized 3D environment.
 The gameplay is fast-paced, with a focus on physics-driven animations, responsive controls, and visually engaging effects.
-The project combines modern web-based 3D rendering (via Three.js and custom WebGL code) with physically-based rendering and a custom physics engine to simulate realistic movement, collisions, and special effects such as smoke.
+The project combines modern web-based 3D rendering (via Three.js and custom WebGL code) with physically-based rendering and a custom physics engine to simulate realistic movement, and collisions.

 ---